Women's fear of crime: India

 A study conducted in India has shown that Indian women have more fear of being victimized by a stranger than by people with whom they have close relationships.
 While the women expressed fear of strangers, they changed their behaviors and attitudes to please the men close to them.
 These women would make sure they had dinner cooked at a certain time, and would not go out, because they did not want to make their husbands or fathers-in-law angry.
 Although they changed themselves to avoid disagreements with the men in their lives, they were unable to acknowledge the change of their behaviors as fear.
 These women were unable to label their behavior changes to please the men in their lives as fear.
 These women felt like they were more likely to be victimized on the street by a stranger than by people in their close personal relationships.
 This study also found that women that were victimized previously were more likely to admit to fear in close personal relationships.

+Research across multiple countries shows consistent gender different in reported fear of crime.
+While explanations vary- from socialization and cultural norms to perceived vulnerability and structural inequalities- the phenomenon appears globally widespread.
+Women's fear reflects actual risk patterns, social expectations, or broader gendered power structures.